 A: The individual mold spores are flowing throughout the open air all of time.
-When the small amount of spores are breathed outdoors they are combined with such a large portion of fresh are that they rarely have an effect.
+When the small amount of spores are breathed outdoors they are combined with such a large portion of fresh air that they rarely have an effect.
 Sometimes in the spring the outdoor counts increase an create outdoor allergies.
-However when moisture is aloud to dwell on a porous surface inside a building these few mold spores will attach themselves to that surface and begin to grow at a rapid pace.
+However when moisture is allowed to dwell on a porous surface inside a building these few mold spores will attach themselves to that surface and begin to grow at a rapid pace.
 Once these spores have attached it takes much more than household cleaners to break there strong hold.

 Q: How do I get rid of mold?